PixelTheKermit/scutfgp/README.md

 # S.C.U.T.F.G.P
-Skybox Cubemap Utility Thing For Godot Projects
-*This is intended to be run in cmd.
+Skybox Cubemap Utility Thing For Godot Projects\n *This is intended to be run in cmd.
 Use `python ./path-to-png.png` to get started.*

 ## Dependencies